World Cup exit leaves Southgate considering England position - WHIZ News

 “They could not have given any more.
 But, of course, tonight we have come up short.
 And we felt we could come here to win the tournament,” he said Saturday.
 “Tonight is probably the best, I think, we’ve played against a major nation across the period I’ve been in charge.
 In the end, the scoreline is all that matters, so that’s very hard to take.”

-Southgate was jeered by England fans after a 4-0 loss at home to Hungary in June.
+Southgate was jeered by England fans after a 4-0 loss at home to Hungary in June — its worst home defeat since 1928.

 He has also been criticized for being too cautious in the biggest games.